ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/R.md

 The other R sound in Icelandic is the R without using the voice.

 Start with the '''''r''''' sound in the American '''''r'''ed''.
 Keep your tongue in that position.
-Then blow air over the tip of your tongue.<ref group="lower-alpha">You can choose whether you want to tap the roof of your mouth once <Audio src="pron 9RmI.mp3" inline/> or just skip it <Audio src="iZyO.mp3" inline/>, skipping it is a much easier option and both sound good and normal to native speakers.</ref> To some foreigners this sounds similar to an '''''s''''' sound.
+Then blow air over the tip of your tongue.<note>You can choose whether you want to tap the roof of your mouth once <Audio src="pron 9RmI.mp3" inline/> or just skip it <Audio src="iZyO.mp3" inline/>, skipping it is a much easier option and both sound good and normal to native speakers.</note> To some foreigners this sounds similar to an '''''s''''' sound.

-This sound occurs if the R is at the [[Devoicing|end of a sentence]], and when an R is next to certain letters that aren't using the voice.<ref group="lower-alpha">Such as k, t, p, s, unvoiced m, unvoiced f.</ref>
+This sound occurs if the R is at the [[Devoicing|end of a sentence]], and when an R is next to certain letters that aren't using the voice.<note>Such as k, t, p, s, unvoiced m, unvoiced f.</note>

 *`ste'''r'''ku'''r''', e'''r'''tu, ha'''r'''t, ekke'''r'''t, sva'''r''', mo'''r'''fín`